 Key challenges for business

-How will the end of transition impact EU nationals currently working in the UK?
+How will the UK-EU TCA impact EU nationals currently working in the UK?

-How will the end of transition impact UK nationals currently working in the EU?
+How will the UK-EU TCA impact UK nationals currently working in the EU?

 How will the end of transition impact hiring EU nationals in the UK?

-EU citizens arriving between 30 March 2019 and 31 Dec 2020 will be able to apply for European Temporary Leave to Remain (Euro TLR) immigration status.
-This is a 36 month temporary immigration status, after which individuals will need to apply to the new immigration system – which is due to come into operation from 2021.
+EU citizens who arrived between 30 March 2019 and 31 Dec 2020 are able to apply for European Temporary Leave to Remain (Euro TLR) immigration status.
+This is a 36-month temporary immigration status, after which individuals will need to apply to the new immigration system which is now in operation.

 Employers should familiarise themselves with business visitor rules of the UK and relevant EU27 countries.
-You can find more information here.
-You can read advice about travelling to specific countries, including travel entry requirements.
+You can also read advice about travelling to specific countries, including travel entry requirements.
 To find out more about going abroad for work, check the guidance for travellers visiting the EU.

-What are the implications of the end of transition for the Common Travel Area?
+What are the implications of the UK-EU TCA for the Common Travel Area?